Securing the Containers ¶

 PING_CONTAINER_PRIVILEGED=false PING_CONTAINER_UID=<UID> (Default: 9031) PING_CONTAINER_GID=<GID> (Default: 9999)

-- Implementation is vendor-specific and may require more introspection on the part of the deployer
+- Implementation is vendor-specific and might require more introspection on the part of the deployer.

-Using the outside-in pattern, you will specify the user to run as via the Docker API (Docker Run, Compose, etc).
-This user will need to exist on the host machine if you wish to mount a volume from the host into the container and file ownership IDs need to agree.
+Using the outside-in pattern, you specify the user to run as through the Docker API (Docker Run, Compose, etc).
+This user must exist on the host machine if you want to mount a volume from the host into the container, and file ownership IDs need to agree.

-- User does not have a home directory, some tools will or may have issues running properly or as expected
+- User doesn't have a home directory, some tools will or might have issues running properly or as expected.

-- For this pattern to work, at build time, we need to leave permissions open to the world since the user does not exist in /etc/password and inodes cannot be tied to it at runtime
+- For this pattern to work, at build time, we need to leave permissions open to the world because the user doesn't exist in /etc/password and inodes can't be tied to it at runtime.

 Ping Identity's Docker Image Hardening Guide ¶